Fuel Cost Calculator — Your Complete Travel Budgeting Guide

 |---|---|---|

-To calculate the fuel cost for a trip, divide the total trip distance by your vehicle's fuel efficiency (MPG or km/L) to find the total fuel needed.
-Then, multiply that amount by the current price of gas per gallon or liter to get your final trip cost.
+To find the fuel cost of your trip, divide the total distance by your vehicle's fuel efficiency.
+That tells you how much gas you need.
+Then, multiply that amount by the price of gas.

 Gallons Needed = Distance ÷ MPG